 "Not all who wander, are lost''.

-I've been to the Alps, I've been to the Rockies, they were spectacular.
+I've been to the Alps, I've been to the Rockies, and they were all spectacular.
 But they were not my mountains.
 They have not met me when I was still a blank canvas figuring out the world and myself.
 Through my entire childhood and young adulthood I can not remember a time when I did not go to the mountains, for a day, for a weekend, for a week, to celebrate or to recharge, to learn new things or share my favorite places with people I loved, to be seen, or just hide away.
 My being was shaped by the Bucegi mountains, by the camaraderie built during long day hikes, by the tears and laughs shared with a bottle of palinca or boiled wine after a day of skiing, by the songs sang near a fire, by the few trains missed and the many caught, by the times when I thought I could not take one more step, and somehow I could still get to the top (and back).
 I have learned confidence and resilience, and experienced true friendship and happiness because of those mountains.

 |At the bottom of Heroes Cross from Caraiman.|